 Expand the sections below to learn more about each of LinkedIn’s paid plans.

-You can post job ads on your business page for free, but for active recruiting, LinkedIn Recruiter gives you access to its network of over 930 million professionals.
-You can filter searches by skills, location, or other requirements, pare down the list to those who say they are actively interested, and more.
+You can post job ads on your business page for free, but for active recruiting, LinkedIn Recruiter gives you access to its network of over 1 billion professionals.
+You can filter searches by skills, location, or other requirements and pare down the list to those who say they are actively interested.
 Artificial intelligence (AI) also learns from your searches to make recommendations for you.

 You start by creating a project, then finding your candidates and adding them to the project.
 This makes organizing easier.
 Next, you can reach out to prospects via InMail.
-You get 30 credits a month, with credits expiring after 90 days, so you don’t have to use them all in a month.
+You get 30 to 150 credits a month (depending on which plan you select), with credits expiring after 90 days, so you don’t have to use them all in a month.
 You can also make message templates and send out group messages.
 As candidates reply, you can save them, make notes, and more.

 With Recruiter (as opposed to Recruiter Lite), you can bring in team members or clients to the conversation.
 They can view applicants without logging into LinkedIn.
 They can also add notes.
 If you have an applicant tracking system, the Recruiter Plan lets you integrate those as well.